freelawproject/courtlistener-solr-server/docker/README.md

     docker push freelawproject/solr:0.2

-Simply bumping the version as things go along.
+Simply bumping the version as things go along in versions.txt and explain version bump reason.

+You can use the Makefile to build and image or push an image.
+Run the following command in the docker directory with

+      make --image --file Dockerfile

+or

+      make --push --file Dockerfile

+to build and push the updated image to docker hub.

 ## Viewing logs